-- When requested, NRAO will pay the larger of the following: - 50% of the page charges reporting original results made with NRAO instrument(s) when at least one author is at a U.S. scientific or educational institution.
+- When requested, NRAO will pay the larger of the following: - 50% of the page charges reporting original results made with NRAO instrument(s) when at least one author is at a U.S. scientific or educational institution. - 100% of the page charges prorated by the fraction of authors who are NRAO staff members. - Page charge support is provided for publication of color plates. - To receive page charge support, authors must comply with all of the following requirements:

-- 100% of the page charges prorated by the fraction of authors who are NRAO staff members. - Page charge support is provided for publication of color plates. - To receive page charge support, authors must comply with all of the following requirements: - Include the NRAO footnote in the text: "Operated by Associated Universities, Inc., under cooperative agreement with the National Science Foundation." - Send four copies of the paper prior to publication to Ellen Bouton in Charlottesville. - Notify Ellen Bouton in Charlottesville of the proposed date of publication and apportionment of page charges so that the necessary purchase orders may be initiated.
+- Include the NRAO footnote in the text; see Section 24.1. - Send four copies of the paper prior to publication to Ellen Bouton in Charlottesville. - Notify Ellen Bouton in Charlottesville of the proposed date of publication and apportionment of page charges so that the necessary purchase orders may be initiated.
 Convenient ways to do this are to send her copies of the completed page charge form, or send her an e-mail message (library@nrao.edu), or call her by telephone at +1-804-296-0254.